A Note on the Tao: Older Than Gods, Even Older Than the Blazing Inner Light

 This whole universe is the majestic outpouring display of a single awareness ("the one mind, one consciousness" of fable -- but THIS fable is wildly true).

 It's in the shrike, it's in the ant, it's in the inchworm -- it's in YOU.
-"Outside of this Mind there are no dharmas."
+"Outside of this Mind there are no dharmas to fill your eyes with green mountains."
 (Master Huang-Po)

 It never experiences anything but ITSELF -- but to experience itself it has to limit itself, starting with a single decisive stroke that divides this from that, here from there.
 Just as an endless echoing children's game can begin with a straight line drawn in the damp sand of a courtyard.
 Just as a single falling yellow leaf can signify a whole autumn forest.
 Do you smell the smoke in the rainy air?
 That's the woodsman's fire.
 And the woodsman's wife is humming a tune as she sews a patch into his threadbare jacket.
 Are we speaking French & Spanish yet?
 There's also a grassy cork forest in the depths of Portugal.
 And a barnacle studded whale rolling out of the chilled salt water just north of Portland, Oregon.